Old Norse poetry: Epic meter (Fornyrðislag)

+Speech meter (málaháttr)

-Fornyrðislag had a variant form called málaháttr ("meter of speeches"), which adds an unstressed syllable to each half-line, making six to eight (sometimes up to ten) unstressed syllables per line.
+Málaháttr ('meter of speeches') is essentially a variant of fornyrðislag which adds an unstressed syllable to each half-line, making six to eight (sometimes up to ten) unstressed syllables per line.
 This meter is similar to that used in the Old Saxon Heliand.
-Conversely, another variant, kviðuháttr, has only three syllables in its odd half-lines (but four in the even ones).
+It is sometimes combined with ljóðaháttr in the same composition.

 Chant meter (Ljóðaháttr)

-Ljóðaháttr ("chant" or "ballad" metre) is a stanzaic verse form, organized into four-line stanzas.
-The first and third lines were standard lines of Germanic alliterative verse with four lifts and two or three alliterations, separated into two half-lines with cæsura; the second and fourth lines had three lifts and two alliterations, and no cæsura.
+Ljóðaháttr ('chant-' or 'ballad' metre) is also organized into four-line stanzas.
+The first and third lines are typical lines of Germanic alliterative verse with four lifts and two or three alliterations, separated into two half-lines with cæsura, but with somewhat looser restrictions than fornyrðislag (for instance allowing two-syllable lines); the second and fourth lines have three lifts and two alliterations, and no cæsura.
 This example is from Freyr's lament in Skírnismál:

 Because of its structure, which comprises clearly defined rhythmic stanzas, ljóðaháttr lends itself to dialogue and discourse.
-There were a number of variant stanza forms based on ljóðaháttr, including galdralag ("incantation meter"), which adds a fifth short (three-lift) line at the end of the stanza; in this form, the fifth line usually echoes the fourth.
+There were a number of variant stanza forms based on ljóðaháttr, including galdralag ('meter of spells'), which adds a fifth short (three-lift) line at the end of the stanza; in this form, the fifth line usually mirrors the fourth.

-Eddic topical characteristics

-Eddic poems have other common characteristics besides verse form.
-The Eddic poetry lays are diverse; however, three important common characteristics can be described: mythology, ethics, and heroic lore.

-Mythology

-One major topic of Eddic poetry is mythology.
-The mythological topics of Eddic poetry most importantly include Norse mythology, however other types of mythology are also involved, including various other Germanic traditions, probable Christian ideas, and a wide range of other possibilities.

-Ethics

-Many of the Eddic lays can be characterized as focused on ethical topics.

-Heroic lore

-Eddic poetry is to indebted narratives describing heroes, which was part of a long oral tradition, as well as textual.

 Skaldic metrical forms

-The skaldic forms were so called because of the existence of a socially defined group of which the individual members were generally known by the term skald, or scold, or by similarly linguistically related terms, in Old Norse and particularly closely related languages.
-Basically, the skald was a type of poet.

-Verse forms

-In Skaldic poetry, the structures used tend to be complex, evolved from the common Germanic poetic tradition.
+The Skaldic forms were so called because of their use in more elaborate court poetry composed by the elite poets known as skalds.
+In Skaldic poetry the structures used tend to be complex, and more highly derived from the common Germanic poetic tradition.
 Around a hundred meters are known, many only from Snorri Sturluson's Háttatal.

-One of the simpler skaldic meters was kviðuháttr, a variant of fornyrðislag with alternating lines of 3 and 4 syllables, used in genealogical poems such as Þjóðólfr ór Hvíni's Ynglingatal and Eyvindr Skáldaspillir's Háleygjatal.
-Other Skaldic meters, sch as dróttkvætt and Hrynhenda were more complex..
+One of the simplest skaldic meters was kviðuháttr ('meter of lays'), a strict variant of fornyrðislag where the first half-line must contain exactly 3, the second exactly 4 syllables.
+It was used in genealogical poems such as Þjóðólfr ór Hvíni's Ynglingatal and Eyvindr Skáldaspillir's Háleygjatal.
+Other Skaldic meters, such as dróttkvætt and Hrynhenda were more complex, involving assonance and even end-rhyme.